R3BRootGroup/sofia/trim/README.md

 # Calibration of the drift time: from Mapped to Cal

-This step is the same wether we deal with triangular or rectangular shape. at the begining the calibration parameters of the drift time are given with default values in CalibParams.par
+This step is the same whether we deal with triangular or rectangular shape. at the beginning the calibration parameters of the drift time are given with default values in CalibParams.par

 trimDriftTimeOffsets:  Double_t \
   0. 0.
 0. 0.
 0. 0.  \